Morihiro Higashikuni: Marriage and family

-On 10 October 1943, Prince Higashikuni married seventeen-year-old Princess Shigeko (9 December 1925 – 23 July 1961), the eldest daughter of Emperor Shōwa and Empress Kōjun, who was widely known by her childhood appellation Teru-no-miya.
+On 10 October 1943, Prince Morihiro Higashikuni married seventeen-year-old Shigeko, Princess Teru (9 December 1925 – 23 July 1961), the eldest daughter of Emperor Shōwa and Empress Kōjun, who was widely known by her childhood appellation Teru-no-miya.
 The bride and groom were related several times over through their common descent from Emperor Meiji and Prince Kuni Asahiko (the father of Prince Naruhiko Higashikuni and the grandfather of Empress Kōjun).

 The couple had five children, the last three of whom were born after the Higashikuni family was removed from the Imperial Household register: